streetwriters/notesnook/docs/importing/html-file.md

 label: Html files
 order: 800
 ---
-# How to import html files
+# How to import notes from html files

 To import html files to notesnook go to Notesnook Importer on your PC/Laptop.